 - The 90s also saw a similar case in Fox Executive Dylan Sellers.
 The victim was the planned reboot of Planet of the Apes and Sellers' veto was his demand of a scene where the apes played baseball with the lead.
-The then projected Gritty Reboot with the title Return of the Apes and starring Arnold Schwarzenegger as a scientist time travelling to prehistoric Africa was cancelled mere months before filming was scheduled because writer Terry Hayes fervently refused to include the baseball scene, so Sellers had him fired and director Phillip Noyce resigned in solidarity with Hayes.
+The then projected Gritty Reboot with the title Return of the Apes and starring Arnold Schwarzenegger as a scientist time travelling to prehistoric Africa was canceled mere months before filming was scheduled because writer Terry Hayes fervently refused to include the baseball scene, so Sellers had him fired and director Phillip Noyce resigned in solidarity with Hayes.
 Sam Hamm was then brought in and penned a more comedic, child-friendly, straight space Sci-Fi draft with two scenes featuring apes playing baseball.
 This script never got to the filming stage as Sellers was arrested soon after for drunk driving; afterwards, no ''Apes'' script included baseball.

 - The Fighting Fantasy book Slaves of the Abyss was originally intended to end with the player character making a Heroic Sacrifice, staying in the Abyss to allow everyone else to escape.
 Steve Jackson felt that the player should get a massive reward for winning, and so the ending was changed to one where they get godlike powers instead.